Crème de Cassis Dahlia

-Crème de Cassis is an exquisite bloom - the underside of each pink petal is a purple/burgundy, giving the big blooms a painted, two-toned effect.
+Crème de Cassis is an exquisite bloom - the underside of each pink petal is a purple/burgundy, and the top is a shimmery, metallic blush, giving the big blooms a painted, futuristic, two-toned effect.
 Each plant grows tons of 4" blooms, and growing just 3 ft tall it's a more compact variety perfect for the front of the garden.

 - DEER Deer resistant

 - KIDS+PETS Mildly toxic, can irritate skin; petals edible

 - WATER Water regularly once it begins to grow

 - HEIGHT 4ft when full grown

 Dig a hole about 8-12" deep and mix in compost if you have it.
 For planting the clump whole, the tuber clump should be fully covered in dirt, but the stem should be sticking out.
 For planting a single tuber, lay the tuber on its side horizontally 2-4” deep.
 Cover with soil and gently compress to make your dahlias nice and snug.
 Mark the spot with support (a stake or tomato trellis works well) for the big blooms to come.
 Tubers are prone to rot, so only water if the soil is very dry, otherwise leave it be until it starts to grow.

 Find a place that gets mostly sun, and space plants about 12" apart.